 Hackers often pose as an official organization, service, or website to trick users into either sharing their passwords or resetting their passwords through a link that the hacker has sent and has access to.

 To prevent this from happening, never follow a link that asks you to change your password unless you prompted it.
 If you ever receive an email, SMS, or any other form of communication asking you to change your password that you didn’t request, make sure you delete it and report it as spam.

 It’s also worth contacting the organization/company that the communication has come from to let them know you were the target of a phishing attack.

 For example, if you get an SMS message or email from your bank asking you to change your password, but you haven’t requested to reset it, contact your bank to let them know of the fraudulent phishing attempt so they’re aware of it and can act upon this information.

 If you’re looking to keep a particular device secure but you’re unsure how to contact the device’s manufacturer.

 While all the electronic devices we use today bring a lot of convenience, they also offer ample opportunities for hackers to gain access to private and sensitive data.

-To stop this from happening, it's important to try and make sure any device you're using is secure as possible.
+To stop this from happening, it’s important to try and make sure any device you’re using is as secure as possible.